 In catastrophic injury cases, these damages are always substantial.
 Victims in these cases always suffer life-changing injuries that will require medical care for the foreseeable future.
 A claim will demand payments for all necessary medical care.
 However, in addition, a catastrophic injury may cause a plaintiff to lose earnings both now and in the future.
 A case must demand reimbursement for these economic losses.
 Finally, victims of catastrophic injuries could also suffer from mental anguish and loss of quality of life.
 A Fort Worth catastrophic injury lawyer could help to evaluate a plaintiff’s damages and to demand proper payments from negligent defendants.

 Every plaintiff in a catastrophic injury claim still bears the burden of proving that a defendant was at fault for the incident.
 In many situations, the defendant may also argue that a plaintiff contributed to the cause of the injury.

 According to Texas Civil Practice & Remedies Code §33.003, the jury in a claim for damages must assess the actions of all parties in an accident to assign blame.
 If that jury believes the plaintiff to carry fault for the accident, 25 percent for example, the jury will reduce the award by that percentage.
 If the claimant is found to be more than 50 percent at fault, the injured party may be unable to recover compensation for damages.
-A Fort Worth catastrophic injury attorney could help to protect claims from allegations of comparative negligence.
+A local severe injury attorney could help to protect claims from allegations of comparative negligence.